-The Holy Spirit, the Counselor, is the creative power, presence and wisdom of God.
+The Holy Spirit, the Counsellor, is the creative power, presence, and wisdom of God.
 The Spirit convicts people of sin, gives them new life, and guides them into all truth.
-By the Spirit believers are baptized into one body.
+By the Spirit, believers are baptized into one body.
 The indwelling Spirit testifies that they are God’s children, distributes gifts for ministry, empowers for witness, and produces the fruit of righteousness.
-As Comforter, the Holy Spirit helps God’s children in their weakness, intercedes for them according to God’s will and assures them of eternal life.
+As Comforter, the Holy Spirit helps God’s children in their weakness, intercedes for them according to God’s will, and assures them of eternal life.

 Revelation of God

 We believe that God has made Himself known to all people.
 God’s power and nature have always been evident in creation.
 The Old Testament reveals God as the One who established a covenant relationship with Israel to make known to all people the eternal plan of salvation.
 God revealed Himself supremely in Jesus Christ, as recorded in the New Testament.
 The Holy Spirit continues to make God known to individuals and the church; this revelation is always consistent with the Scriptures.

 The Written Word of God

 We believe that the entire Bible was inspired by God through the Holy Spirit.
 The same Spirit guides the community of faith in the interpretation of Scripture.
 The person, teaching, and life of Jesus Christ bring continuity and clarity to both the Old and New Testaments.
 The Old Testament bears witness to Christ, and Christ is the One whom the New Testament proclaims.
 We accept the Bible as the infallible Word of God and the authoritative guide for faith and practice.